n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 21 - Advent of Cyber 2021.md

 ### Question-1
 [Top](#TOC)

-Read  the guide provided to your, mine or THMs, and consider the correct boolean operator, if it cannot be either `and` or `not`, which can it be?
+Read the guide provided to your, mine, or THMs, and consider the correct boolean operator, if it cannot be either `and` or `not`, which can it be?

 ### Question-2
 [Top](#TOC)

-The meatadata is a valuable portion of the YARA rule.
+The metadata is a valuable portion of the YARA rule.
 Read the guide, and find out which [YARA flag](../../../../Knowledge%20Base/Concepts/Defense/YARA%20Rules.md#Arguments) you need for this

 ### Question-3
 [Top](#TOC)